adamwiggins/12factor/content/build-release-run.md

 ![Code becomes a build, which is combined with config to create a release.](/images/release.png)

-A *release* is a combination of a build (the executable bundle generated in the build stage) and a [config](/config), a set of environment variables to determine runtime behavior.
+A *release* is a combination of a build (the executable bundle generated in the build stage) and a [config](/config) (the set of environment variables which determine runtime behavior).

 New builds always trigger new releases (since the build has been updated).
 Config changes also trigger a new release (since the config has been updated).
 A release requires restarting all running processes in order to bring all processes onto the new release.